levskaya/jslinux-deobfuscated/readme.md

 near so incomprehensible as the original.
 Nearly all of the global variables and function names have been named somewhat sensibly.
 Many comments have been added.

+It seems to run identically to the original.

 The core opcode execution loop has been autocommented to indicate what instruction operation the opcode refers to.